codepath/android_guides/Sending-and-Managing-Network-Requests.md

 The underlying Java class used for network connections is [HTTPURLConnection](http://developer.android.com/reference/java/net/HttpURLConnection.html) or [DefaultHTTPClient](http://developer.android.com/reference/org/apache/http/impl/client/DefaultHttpClient.html).
 Both of these are lower-level and require completely manual management of parsing the data from the input stream and executing the request asynchronously.

-For most common cases, we are better off using a popular third-party library called [android-async-http](http://loopj.com/android-async-http/) which will handle the entire process of sending and parsing network requests for us in a more robust and easy-to-use way.
+For most common cases, we are better off using a popular third-party library called [android-async-http](http://loopj.com/android-async-http/) or [Retrofit](http://square.github.io/retrofit/) which will handle the entire process of sending and parsing network requests for us in a more robust and easy-to-use way.

 ### Permissions